gecio/gecio.github.io/docs/_imke/addons/cluster-autoscaler/index.en.md

 ### Step 3

-Add the Autoscaler to the Cluster under the addon section on the dashboard by clicking on the "Addons" and then "Install Addon".
+Add the Autoscaler to the Cluster under the addon section on the dashboard by clicking on the `Addons` and then `Install Addon`.
 ![Step 3.1](overview.png)

 Select `cluster-autoscaler`:
 ![Step 3.2](select.png)

 Select `Install`:

 ![Step 3.3](install.png)
 ![Step 3.4](installed.png)

 ### Step 4

-Go over to the cluster and check the pods in the kube-system namespace using the kubectl command.
+Go over to the cluster and check the pods in the kube-system namespace using the `kubectl` command.

 ```bash
 $ kubectl get deployment -n kube-system